• Skip to primary navigation

 Wild plums in my area are fantastic, but they can be tricky to get at peak ripeness and once they’re ripe, they’ll deteriorate fast.
 The good news is that wild plums have a strong flavor, and a little goes a long way.

-I shared another plum sauce before that’s highly spiced, see the recipe for wild plum ketchup here.
-Both of them are great, but this one follows the philosophy of less is more.
 The only drawback is that this simple coulis/sauce, is not going to have the shelf life of the ketchup, or something like jam where there is a lot of added sugar, so keep your eyes on it, as it will eventually ferment.
-It’s also not sweet, it’s a tart, punchy condiment for meat.
+It's also not sweet.
+This is a t's a tart, punchy condiment for meat.

 pork tenderoin, lardo, wild plum,